anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

   - Newer versions of extensions are not to break existing clients.
   - Backwards-compatible changes should be favored over incompatible ones.
+  - A feature change should not unduly impact other features.

+Because there is no relationship between an RDAP client and an RDAP server, there is no way to absolutely determine if a breaking change will have no impact on all clients.
+Therefore, breaking changes described in this document concern only interoperability and not policy.
+Changes in policy may, and often do, result in breakage of interoperability.
+Such policy changes cannot be outright forbidden, and the description of breaking changes and non-breaking changes in this document serves to inform policy-makers of interoperability concerns.

 ### Breaking Changes in Revisions {#breaking_changes_revisions}